Europa Universalis III: Mods

-Most of EU3's settings are in plain text files that are easily changed to modify the map, historical events, etc. Some popular mods extensively change the game, adding historical flavor, fantasy scenarios, or new game mechanics.
+Some popular mods extensively change the game, adding historical flavor, fantasy scenarios, or new game mechanics.

 Magna Mundi spin-off

-One mod for EU3 is Magna Mundi, which aims to add detail to the game's map and to steer the course of the alternate history portrayed by the game more towards real-world history by means of scripted events.
-A standalone version of Magna Mundi was planned as a spin-off game, to be developed by the mod's authors, operating as the development studio Universo Virtual, and to be published by Paradox.
-In 2012, MM was cancelled by Paradox, who cited lack of progress as well as a lack of trust in the developers as the reasons for this decision: according to a Paradox spokesman, "members within the MM team [...] report to us that the project lacks active leadership".
+One of the most popular mods for EU3 was Magna Mundi, which aimed to add detail to the game's map and to steer the course of the alternate history portrayed by the game more towards real-world history by means of scripted events.
+Because of its popularity, a standalone version of Magna Mundi was planned as a spin-off game, to be developed by the mod's authors, operating as the development studio Universo Virtual, and to be published by Paradox.
+However, in 2012, MM was cancelled by Paradox, who cited lack of progress as well as a lack of trust in the developers as the reasons for this decision.
+According to a Paradox spokesman, "members within the MM team [...] report to us that the project lacks active leadership".

 Universo Virtual, claiming to have had a game ready for release, announced legal action against Paradox.

 Its leader, Portuguese developer Carlos Gustavo, accused Paradox of having come up with new requirements several times during development of Magna Mundi.
 He also claimed that Paradox did not own the source code licensed to him, and announced a release of what was to be Magna Mundi the game, now re-titled World Stage.
-No release date was put and the project's status is unclear.
+However, no release date was put and the project's status remained unclear, leading to many to think that the project was finally cancelled.